 BAME (Black, Asian and minority ethnic) communities often face individual and societal challenges that can affect their access to healthcare and overall mental and physical health.
 Their mental health is very important in the society because they cover a wide range of people with very diverse needs and each ethnic group has different experiences of mental health problems that reflect their culture and context.
-These communities are faced with challenges such as racism and discrimination, social and economic inequalities, criminal justice, mental health stigma and stereotyping and other challenges factors, but let’s start with racism and discrimination:
+These communities are faced with challenges such as racism and discrimination, social and economic inequalities, criminal justice, mental health stigma and stereotyping and other challenges factors as follows.

 Racism and discrimination